 Most courses consist of compulsory and optional modules.
 There may be some optional modules omitted below.
 This is because they are currently being refreshed to make sure students have the best possible experience.
 Before you enter each year, full details of all modules for that year will be provided.

 The Urban Age – 20 credits

-You will learn about the dynamic nature of urban and economic geography, exploring the geography of cities and urban settlements and their constitution by environmental, economic, social and political processes through time and space.
+You'll learn about the dynamic nature of urban and economic geography, exploring the geography of cities and urban settlements and their constitution by environmental, economic, social and political processes through time and space.
 Particular attention is paid to planetary urbanisation, urban planning, systems of collective consumption, housing and the welfare state, service and retail economy, neoliberal globalisation, post-industrial urbanism, power, austerity and contestation.
 Key features of the module are small group tutorials and local urban fieldwork.